Tell el-Ajjul: Location

 Tell el-Ajjul is about 1.8 km inland from the modern coastline.
 It is close to the main land route between ancient Egypt and the Levant.
 The tell's full extent is uncertain, and by 2000 it covered an area of about 10 ha as parts of the site had been levelled for farming.
 Estimates in the 1930s suggested the site covered about 11 to 13 ha.
 The name means 'the mound of the calf'.

 History

 Archaeologists have excavated remains dated mainly to the Middle and Late Bronze Age.

 Middle Bronze

 Tell el-Ajjul was established about 500 m south of Tell es-Sakan, which was abandoned in the 23rd century BCE.
 Archaeologists Pierre de Miroschedji and Moain Sadeq suggest that Tell el-Ajjul was established as a successor settlement to Tell es-Sakan.

+Middle Bronze II

 In the MBIIA, Tell el-Ajjul was an important city in the Southern Levant.

 In the MB IIB, the population increased and many sites developed in the southern Levant.
 Tell el-Ajjul had the largest number of Egyptian Second Intermediate Period imports.

 The settlement of al-Moghraqa was less than 1 km from Tell el-Ajjul and was active in the Middle Bronze Age; it may have functioned as a satellite settlement of Tell el-Ajjul.